One of the most important issues in marketing automation is creating interactions with users through the right channels at the right time.

 There is always a not reachable path down which the user will go down if they do not meet any channel reachability criteria.

-In the multi-branching case, the Check Reachability element considers each channel's reachability in the order you put them in.
+In the multi-branching case, the Check Reachability element considers each channel's reachability in the order you specify them.
 You can easily change this priority order by dragging and dropping the channels in your check reachability element.

 - Each reachability path must have an element.
 Only the path that is not reachable can be kept empty.